netlify/next-runtime/README.md

 ## Installation and Configuration

+### For new Next.js sites

 As of v3.0.0, all new sites deployed to Netlify with Next.js will automatically install this plugin for a seamless experience deploying Next.js on Netlify!

 This means that you don't have to do anything — just build and deploy your site to Netlify as usual and we'll handle the rest.

 You're able to [remove the plugin](https://docs.netlify.com/configure-builds/build-plugins/#remove-a-plugin) at any time by visiting the **Plugins** tab for your site in the Netlify UI.

+### UI-based installation for existing Next.js sites

+If your Next.js project is already deployed to Netlify, use the Netlify UI to [install the Essential Next.js Build Plugin](http://app.netlify.com/plugins/@netlify/plugin-nextjs/install) in a few clicks.

 ### Manual installation